aeternity/protocol/contracts/sophia.md

 ### Mutable state

-Ring does not have arbitrary mutable state, but only a limited form of state associated with each contract instance.
+Sophia does not have arbitrary mutable state, but only a limited form of state associated with each contract instance.

 - Each contract defines a state type encapsulating its mutable state.